gbv/jskos-server/index.md

 * **URL Params**

   `bulk=[boolean]` `1` or `true` enable bulk mode for importing multiple concept schemes into the database.
 Errors for individual concept schemes will be ignored and existing concept schemes will be overridden.
-The resulting set will only include the `id` for each concept scheme that was written into the database.
+The resulting set will only include the `uri` for each concept scheme that was written into the database.

 * **Success Reponse**